-Nationally around a third of women in prison are evicted from their home whilst in custody.
-Not only do they lose the roof over their head but also all their possessions are thrown out as they have nowhere to store them or cannot pay for them to be taken away.
+Nationally, around a third of women in prison are evicted from their home whilst in custody.
+Not only do they lose the roof over their head, but all their possessions are thrown out, as they have nowhere to store them or cannot pay for them to be taken away.
 It is not uncommon for us to meet with women on release at the Gate who only have prison issue clothing and no winter coat or appropriate shoes.
-Last year we provided 113 small grants of £25 to women in prison to cover basic necessities such as clothing and toiletries.
-The women we support in London never use the Underground due to the cost, they use the phone in the women’s centre to make calls related to support needs or to contact children as they have no phone credit, and we issue food bank vouchers and bus tickets on a weekly basis.
+Last year, we provided 113 small grants of £25 to women in prison to cover basic necessities such as clothing and toiletries.
+The women we support in London never use the Underground due to the cost; they use the phone in the women’s centre to make calls related to support needs or to contact children, as they have no phone credit, and we issue food bank vouchers and bus tickets on a weekly basis.

 Offer jobs and housing, not prisons

-So, most importantly, what is the solution to all of this?
-The real answer lies in an end to criminal justice solutions for social justice issues with investment in housing and jobs not building prisons.
-But we, at WIP, offer some smaller stepping stones in our #OPENUP manifesto where we outline 10 Solutions to reducing the women’s prison population and to #OPENUP Women’s Futures.
+It is therefore urgent to ask: what is the solution to such situations?
+The real answer lies in an end to criminal justice solutions for social justice issues, with investment in housing and jobs, not in building prisons.
+But we, at WIP, offer some smaller stepping-stones in our #OPENUP manifesto where we outline 10 Solutions to reducing the women’s prison population and to #OPENUP Women’s Futures.

 The central ask lies in the UK’s globally unique network of Women’s Centres which have been developed since the Corston Report in 2007 and are key to the success of the Ministry of Justice’s (MoJ) recent strategy for women - the Female Offender Strategy.
-Centres offer a one-stop-shop of support and enable women to address the root causes of offending without then having to overcome the additional harm caused by prison to women and their children.
+Women’s Centres offer a one-stop-shop of support and enable women to address the root causes of their offending without having to overcome the additional harm caused by prison to themselves and their children.